- How do I setup and manage my Native Ads?

 What do I do if an Ad is Rejected or On Hold?¶

-Yahoo has policies and restrictions for ads that appear on Yahoo sites.
+Verizon Media has policies and restrictions for ads that appear on Verizon Media sites.
 These policies aim to make users feel safe and comfortable.
 Think of these as house rules.

-Sometimes ads are rejected if they do not comply with Yahoo’s policies, or on hold if they are potentially out of compliance.
+Sometimes ads are rejected if they do not comply with Verizon Media’s policies, or on hold if they are potentially out of compliance.
 An ad may be on hold temporarily if it is under review.

 - Rejected: Ad was declined for policy violations.
 Click the ad to learn more.
 Once you correct the issue, you can resubmit your ad.